Buddhism in the Philippines: Tondo

 A relic of a bronze statue of Lokesvara was found in Isla Puting Bato in Tondo, Manila, and the Laguna Copperplate Inscription, which specifically points to an Indian cultural (linguistic) influence in Tondo, does not explicitly discuss religious practices.
 However, some contemporary Buddhist practitioners believe that its mention of the Hindu calendar month of Vaisakha (which corresponds to April/May in the Gregorian Calendar) implies a familiarity with the Hindu sacred days celebrated during that month.

 Present day

 Both extant schools of Buddhism are present in the Philippines.
-There are Mahāyāna monasteries, temples, lay organizations, meditation centers and groups, such as Fo Guang Shan, Soka Gakkai International, and an international Nichiren Buddhist organization founded in Japan.
+There are Mahāyāna monasteries, temples, lay organizations, meditation centers and groups, such as Fo Guang Shan, Soka Gakkai International, and an international Nichiren Buddhist organization Such As Nichiren Sho-shu Hokaiji Temple In Cubao, City Of Quezon founded in Japan.
+The first temple of Tibetan Buddhism in the country was established in 1992 in Quezon City.
 The Maha Bodhi Society's Zen circle was founded in October 1998.
 Fo Guang Shan Manila is the main branch of the Fo Guang Shan Buddhist Order in the Philippines, which has several temples across the country.

 Despite being located in Southeast Asia, the Theravāda school has but a marginal presence.
 The Philippine Theravāda Buddhist Fellowship regularly holds fellowship meetings and promotes Theravāda Buddhism in the country.
-There also exists a nonsectarian S. N. Goenka vipassanā meditation centre in Quezon.
+There is also a nonsectarian S. N. Goenka vipassanā meditation center in Quezon Province.

+Status of Buddhist missionary work

+There are 39,158 Buddhists in the Philippines, as per the recent 2020 national survey on religious adherence, which is roughly 0.03% of the national population of 112.2 million people.
+The Philippines currently has the smallest Buddhist population in Southeast Asia, which is home to five Buddhist-majority sovereign nations.
+The Thai Buddhist Sangha (Mahāthera Samāgama), the most influential and powerful Buddhist sangha in Southeast Asia, attempted to initiate a Buddhist missionary work in the Philippines to convert the people to Theravada Buddhism in the 1970's, however, the plan was not followed through after the initial contact.
+At the present, no Buddhist Sangha has seriously tried to spearhead Buddhist missionary works or conversions in the country, hence, the dwindling number of Buddhists in the Philippines.
+There are also no Filipino Buddhist monks yet that have been trained by the Thai Buddhist Sangha, or other Buddhist sanghas, in the practice of missionary work.
+There are some Buddhist temples and halls in the country, but as there are no Buddhist monks in the Philippines trained in missionary work, most temples today have operated as "meditation centers", rather than epicenters of the Buddhist faith and missionary works.
+In some cases, Buddhist monks from neighboring states have stayed in local Filipino Buddhist temples, but they have not spearheaded any form of missionary work.